 If you built a Hello World app, ran Jira Cloud in development mode,

-and installed your app manually into the product, then the next phase of your app development is to test
+and installed your app manually into the product, the next step is to test

-This is important if you wish to test your app in a licensed state, or start along the
+This is important if you want to test your app in a licensed state, or start along the

-There are a few prerequisites before you create your Marketplace listing:
+There are a couple of things you need to do before creating your Marketplace listing:

 Create or get access to a cloud-hosted product instance

-You can create an environment for testing simply by signing up
+Get an environment for testing by signing up

 for a free development cloud product.